Help! My ex is trying to get more money. What can I do?

 Florida Statute §61.08 outlines the state’s alimony laws, which can be highly complex.
 Be sure you have the legal representation you deserve.

-Seeking a post-judgment modification to spousal support can be just as stressful and time-consuming as the divorce process itself was.
-At Vasquez de Lara Law Group, we’re here to help you through the process of filing a post-judgment modification if your or your ex’s situation changes.
+Seeking a post-judgment modification to spousal support can be just as stressful and time-consuming as the divorce process itself was. t Vasquez de Lara Law Group, we’re here to help you through the process of navigating an alimony modification in Florida if your or your ex’s situation changes.
 Get in touch today to discuss your situation.